-- 9.31 This pan-Hertfordshire partnership seeks to promote an integrated, high quality, well-publicised passenger transport network, with consistent ticketing across the county.
-It seeks to establish a consistent website and branding approach to buses in Hertfordshire which will create greater assurance and simplicity for users.
+6.26 This pan-Hertfordshire partnership seeks to promote an integrated, high quality,

-- 9.32 In the context of the recently adopted Local Transport Plan 4, which places stronger emphasis on prioritising sustainable journeys above those made by private car, and new powers enabled by the Bus Services Act (2017), HCC is looking to strengthen its partnership working arrangements with local bus operators through the Intalink Quality Partnership, with support from district councils.
+- 6.27 In the context of the recently adopted Local Transport Plan 4, which places stronger emphasis on prioritising sustainable journeys above those made by private car, and new powers enabled by the Bus Services Act (2017), HCC is looking to strengthen its partnership working arrangements with local bus operators through the Intalink Quality Partnership.

-- 9.33 The intention is to use Enhanced Partnership powers to establish a statutory partnership, replacing the existing voluntary arrangements, to deliver actions against the following five objectives:
+- 6.28 The intention is to use Enhanced Partnership powers to establish a statutory partnership, replacing the existing voluntary arrangements, to deliver actions against the following five objectives:

 - Prioritising bus services in traffic

 - Improving the image of buses

 - Upgrading bus infrastructure

 - Closer integration of the bus network

 - Smarter use of data and information

-- 9.34 The revised partnership arrangements will oblige bus operators to meet progressive standards of reliability, punctuality and vehicle specification.
+- 6.29 The revised partnership arrangements will oblige bus operators to meet progressive standards of reliability, punctuality and vehicle specification.
 In return the county council will deliver schemes to unlock traffic bottlenecks which impact on bus operation and promote bus priority measures, as well as a range of hard and soft measures to promote and develop the de-regulated bus market.

 Action Deadline Who?
+Potential funding

+sources

-Potential funding sources Draft new Intalink Bus Strategy Feb 2019 HCC HCC resources Consultation on the Draft Intalink Bus Strategy Aug 2019 Expected S106/CIL income
+Draft new Intalink Bus Strategy Feb 2019 НСС HCC resources

+Consultation on the Draft Intalink Bus Aug

+Strategy 2019

-Implement the new Intalink Bus Strategy End 2019 External bids for funding
+Implement the new Intalink Bus Strategy End 2019